-- The building is located within an existing group of buildings that have close physical and visual relationship to each other and also include an existing residential unit within that group; - Greystead Old Church is part of the small hamlet of Greystead which also includes Greystead Rectory, Greystead Cottage and Greystead Institute.
-It is understood that these buildings are in a mix of residential / holiday use.

-ii.
-The building is redundant or disused and the conversion would enhance its immediate setting:
+- The building is located within an existing group of buildings that have close physical and visual relationship to each other and also include an existing residential unit within that group; - Greystead Institute is part of the small hamlet of Greystead which also includes Greystead Rectory, Greystead Cottage and Greystead Old Church.
+It is understood that these buildings are in a mix of residential / holiday use. - ii.
+The building is redundant or disused and the conversion would enhance its immediate setting;

 The building is not redundant or disused and the proposals would not enhance its immediate setting.
-The information submitted in support of the enquiry states that the applicant runs three 5 and 4 self-catering cottages at Greystead and that following many successful years providing self-catering accommodation for large parties, they wish to reduce the size of their enterprise, driven by both economic and personal circumstances.
+The information submitted in support of the enquiry states that Greystead Institute is one of three 5 and 4 self-catering cottages located within Greystead.
+While the property is owned by the applicant, it is managed on their behalf by Greystead Holiday Cottages.

-The Accompanying Statement notes that since its conversion in 2013, there has been an increase in this type of accommodation in the area and that due to COVID-19, there has been a significant downturn in bookings for the Old Church, resulting in a dramatic loss of income.
-Additional sanitising requirements have created considerable extra expenditure, and the property is becoming a significant burden to the owner.
-The maintenance and repair works required for the building are not insignificant; with increased costs for sanitising, and a decrease in bookings, the applicant is experiencing significant constraints which impact upon their ability to ensure that the maintenance and repair works of this Listed Building are carried out.
-The Statement notes that these factors are expected to continue throughout 2021 and potentially well beyond, with the applicant wishing to change the use of the building into residential to ensure that the high quality restoration and repairs works undertaken in 2013 to bring the building back into use, are kept in good order, and that the building does not become disused again, as it was for most of 2020 and the start of 2021 owing to Covid-19.
+The Accompanying Statement notes that Greystead Institute has catered for small groups of visitors who want to explore the National Park from a luxury base.
+However, there has been an increase in this type of accommodation in the area and that due to COVID-19, there has been a significant downturn in bookings for the Institute, resulting in a dramatic loss of income.
+Additional sanitising requirements have created considerable extra expenditure, and, given the applicant's age and health, the property is becoming a significant burden to the owner.
+The maintenance and repair works required for the building are not insignificant; with increased costs for sanitising, and a decrease in bookings, the applicant is experiencing significant constraints which impact upon their ability to ensure that the maintenance and repair works required to the building are carried out.
+The Statement notes that these factors are expected to continue throughout 2021 and potentially well beyond, with the applicant wishing to change the use of the building into residential to ensure that the high quality restoration and repairs works undertaken to bring the building back into use, are kept in good order, and that the building does not become disused again, as it was for most of 2020 and the start of 2021 owing to Covid-19.

-As noted above, while the building is not redundant or disused, as the proposals are otherwise in accordance with relevant Local Plan policy, based on the information provided, and as the building has already been converted to a high standard, it is not considered that the proposals would be contrary to the objective of policy DM6.
-As the building has already been converted to a high standard and no physical works are proposed, it is not considered that there would be any further requirement as part of this application to enhance the immediate setting of the building over and above the measures already undertaken as part of the original conversion works.
+As noted above, while the building is not redundant or disused, as the proposals are otherwise in accordance with relevant Local Plan policy, based on the information provided, and as the building has already been extended and converted to a high standard, it is not considered that the proposals would be contrary to the objective of policy DM6.
+In addition, as the building has already been converted to a high standard and no physical works are proposed, it is not considered that there would be any further requirement as part of this application to enhance the immediate setting of the building over and above the measures already undertaken as part of the original conversion works.